go-compile/rome/README.md

 # Rome

 The Elliptic and Edward Curve cryptography library built for multi-curve use.
+Unified crypto interface for ECDSA, EdDSA, ECIES and ECDH.
+A high level library which gives you the control: specify curve, KDFs or hash functions, ciphers etc.

 # Curves